multiahfoon/movie-website/README.md

 # Movie Website

-This application uses the TMDb API but is not endorsed or certified by TMDb.
+This application uses the TMDb API but is not endorsed or certified by TMDb.\
+`Note: user sign in functionality is disabled in live demo.`

 ## Tech Stack